GidonFrischkorn/GidonFrischkorn.github.io/_pages/publications.md

 ## Invited Talks

+- **Frischkorn, G. T.** (2024, July). *Analyzing data on the level of psychological processes*.
+Colloquium of the Psychological Institute, Johannes-Gutenberg University Mainz.

+- **Frischkorn, G. T.** (2024, May). *The bmm R package: Easy and Accessible Bayesian Measurement Models using 'brms'.* Department of Statistics, Computational Statistics Lab, TU Dortmund.

+- **Frischkorn, G. T.** (2024, May). *Measuring psychological theories requires formal theories.* Faculty for Psychology, Sigmund Freud University Vienna.

-- **Frischkorn, G. T.** (2022, May).
-Measuring & dissociating cognitive processes: Problems and pitfalls exemplified with the Anti-Saccade Task.
-Working Memory, Cognition, and Development Laboratory, University of Geneva.
+- **Frischkorn, G. T.** (2022, May). *Measuring & dissociating cognitive processes: Problems and pitfalls exemplified with the Anti-Saccade Task.* Working Memory, Cognition, and Development Laboratory, University of Geneva.

-- **Frischkorn, G. T.** (2021, May).
-Implications from cognitive psychology for measuring cognitive processes: The example of the anti-saccade task.
-Lehrstuhl für Allgemeine Psychologie: Cognition, Action, and Sustainability.
-Universität Freiburg
+- **Frischkorn, G. T.** (2021, May). *Implications from cognitive psychology for measuring cognitive processes: The example of the anti-saccade task.* Chair of General Psychology: Cognition, Action, and Sustainability.
+University of Freiburg

 ## Conference Presentations